rkejriw/cse15l-lab-reports/LabReport2.md

   return newArray;
 }
 ```
   - The after code is now giving the correct output and working because now, the for loop is iterating through the array `arr` to assign new values to the array `newArray`.
-I have also corrected the return value to now be newArray because we want the newArray to give us the reversed values.
+I have also corrected the return value to now be `newArray` because we want the `newArray` to give us the reversed value for `arr`.
 Thus, the actual and expected output now match and the bug has been removed by these fixes.

 ## Part 3